1966 Pacific typhoon season: Typhoon Doris

+Doris developed from a low-pressure area northwest of the Mariana Islands on September 4, organizing into a tropical depression by September 5 and achieving tropical storm status by September 6.
+Doris initially drifted northwestward, intensifying steadily.
+It reached peak intensity on September 8 with sustained winds of 60 knots (95 km/h) and a central pressure of 980 hPa south of Japan's Kyushu Island.
+After making landfall, the system weakened and transitioned to an extratropical cyclone by September 10.
+The remnant low traversed the North Pacific, and dissipated on September 12.

 Typhoon Elsie (Pitang)

 Elsie's slow movement near Taiwan allowed to prolonged rainfall across the island.
 As a result, numerous counties saw record-breaking rains from the storm with six top-ten accumulations still holding through 2015.
 Yilan County saw the greatest totals from the storm with 1076.9 mm falling; this is the greatest single-storm total in the county on record.
 Seven people were killed in Taiwan while thirty others sustained injury.
 A total of 120 homes collapsed while another 121 sustained damage.
 The banana crop experienced heavy losses, with damage reaching $500,000.
 Total losses amounted to NT$60.1 million.